-Table (6) reveals levels of blood TC, TG, HDL-c, LDL-c, & VLDL as well as their relationship to the administration of Ashwagandha.
-The obtained data demonstrated that, at 112.04±8.18 and 93.22±5.74 mg/dl, respectively, average of TC of the Group of positive controls (+Ve) was substantially higher than that of the Group of negative controls (-Ve).
-When compared to the Group of positive controls (+Ve), groups fed on Ashwagandha showed improvement in all three tested levels of TC.
+Table (6) reveals levels of serumTC, TG, HDL-c, LDL-c, & VLDL as well as their relationship to the administration of ashwagandha.
+The obtained data demonstrated that, at 112.04±8.18 and 93.22±5.74 mg/dl, respectively, average of TC of the group of positive controls (+Ve) was substantially higher than that of the group of negative controls (-Ve).
+When compared to the group of positive controls (+Ve), groups fed on ashwagandha showed improvement in all three tested levels of TC.

-Triglyceride levels were also examined, and the results revealed that the Group of positive controls (+Ve)'s average serum triglyceride level was significantly greater than the Group of negative controls (-Ve), coming in at 159.84 \pm 2.36 and 94.66 \pm 4.15 mg/dl, respectively.
+Triglyceride levels were also examined, and the results revealed that the group of positive controls (+Ve) average serum triglyceride level was significantly greater than the group of negative controls (-Ve), coming in at 159.84 ± 2.36 and 94.66 ± 4.15 mg/dl, respectively.
 Group (5) received the best outcome.
-However, the average HDL-c values for the Group of positive controls (+Ve) and the Group of negative controls (-Ve) were significantly different, coming in at 38.48 \pm 1.11 and

-68.08 ± 2.53 mg/dl, respectively.
-Comparing the average values of the treatment groups three, four, & five to the Group of positive controls (+Ve), a significant variance was seen.
-The average value for the Group of positive controls (+Ve) was significantly greater than the Group of negative controls (-Ve), coming in at 70.54±2.75 and 54.58±1.87 mg/dl, respectively, according to the LDL-c data.
-Results for VLDL-c obtained that Group of positive controls (+Ve) had an average value that was substantially greater than Group of negative controls (-Ve). which were, respectively, 32.04 ± 0.55 and 21.18 ± 2.12 mg/dl.
+However, the average HDL-c values for the group of positive controls (+Ve) and the group of negative controls (-Ve) were significantly different, coming in at 38.48±1.11 and 68.08±2.53 mg/dl, respectively.
+Comparing the average values of the treatment groups three, four, & five to the group of positive controls (+Ve), a significant variance was seen.
+The average value for the group of positive controls (+Ve) was significantly greater than the group of negative controls (-Ve), coming in at 70.54±2.75 and 54.58±1.87 mg/dl, respectively, according to the LDL-c data.
+Results for VLDL-c obtained that group of positive controls (+Ve) had an average value that was substantially greater than group of negative controls (-Ve). which were, respectively, 32.04±0.55 and 21.18±2.12 mg/dl.

-These results align with those of Mishra et al., (2009), who found that a drop in serum triglyceride levels indicates a decrease in creation and an increase in utilisation of VLDL.
-Ashwagandha alone may improve the body's ability to use triglycerides, which would result in a drop in blood triglyceride levels.
+These results align with those of Mishra et al., (2009), who found that a decline in serum triglyceride levels indicates a decrease in creation and an increase in utilisation of VLDL.
+Ashwagandha alone may improve the body ability to use triglycerides, which would result in a decrease in serum triglyceride levels.
 Our findings are in line with those of Anwer et al., (2017), who found that withania somnifera (WS) (200 & 400 mg/kg) given orally one time per day for five weeks caused a significant (P<0.001) decrease in glucose, TC, TG, LDL-c, and VLDL-c levels with a significant increase of HDL-c values.

-According to Jha & Paul (2020), (Withania Somnifera) was given orally for four weeks at a dose of 1000 mg/Kg body weight.
+According to Jha andPaul (2020), (withania somnifera) was given orally for four weeks at a dose of 1000 mg/kg body weight.
 The lipid profile investigation revealed that following exposure to endosulfan, levels of total cholesterol (1176.686 mg/dl), cholesterol (LDL) (78.834.151 mg/dl), & triglycerides (60.832.613 mg/dl) increased, whereas levels of cholesterol (HDL) (13.501.33 mg/dl) decreased.
-However, after W. somnifera therapy, the levels of the lipid profile significantly improved (P< 0.001) contrasted with the endosulfan-treated group.
+However, after w. somnifera therapy, the levels of the lipid profile significantly improved (P< 0.001) contrasted with the endosulfan-treated group.